KSP-CKAN/MirrorKAN/README.md

 - wget
 - git
 - HTTP server
+- Perl
+- Java
+- All of NetKAN's requirements

 ### Configuring the HTTP server
 The only thing MirrorKAN needs from your HTTP server is to be able to serve static content at a predefined url.